 We have responded to the Climate Emergency by making Jude’s carbon negative.

-Yes - that’s right, Jude’s is Britain’s first (and possibly the world's first) ever carbon negative ice cream company.
+Yes - that’s right, Jude’s is Britain’s first ever (and possibly the world's first) carbon negative ice cream and desserts company.
 This is just the beginning of our sustainability journey.

 We have teamed up with Professor Mike Berners-Lee, one of the world’s leading experts in carbon foot printing, and his team at Small World Consulting to cut our carbon emissions (when we say carbon we are referring to all greenhouse gases (GHGs)) in line with what the science tells us needs to happen.
 We are working to reduce carbon emissions from both our operations and our supply chains, in line with limiting warming to 1.5 degrees.
 On top of that we are removing more carbon dioxide from the atmosphere than our remaining carbon footprint through carefully screened, wildlife-enhancing and community-enriching carbon removal schemes, such as planting native woodlands.